Cloud Provisioning

 Taurus provides a way to launch pre-configured cloud tests by their name or id.
 This is the default behaviour of cloud provisioning when the execution section is empty.

-This configuration will launch the cloud test named "Taurus Test" and await for its execution:
+This configuration launches the cloud test named "Taurus Test" and await for its execution:

 provisioning: cloud